Daimler CEO expects NAFTA free trade agreement will continue

-STUTTGART, Germany Feb 2 Mercedes maker Daimler expects that the NAFTA free trade agreement between the United States, Mexico and Canada will continue under new U.S. President Donald Trump, Daimler's chief executive told a news conference on Thursday.
+STUTTGART, Germany Mercedes maker Daimler (DAIGn.DE) expects that the NAFTA free trade agreement between the United States, Mexico and Canada will continue under new U.S. President Donald Trump, Daimler's chief executive told a news conference on Thursday.

 "I believe that NAFTA will continue to exist," Chief Executive Dieter Zetsche said after Daimler reported full-year results, acknowledging that the details of the pact may change.
 Daimler makes almost a third of its revenue in the NAFTA region.